aplteam/MarkAPL/Docs/MarkAPL.md

 Note that you **must** specify a protocol (http://, https://, ftp://...), here, otherwise it is **not** treated as an automated link.

 There is one exception: since version 5.0.0 you can use this for "mailto:" links.
-Since the `@` character makes it an email address no protocol needs to be specicfied.
+Since the `@` character makes it an email address no protocol needs to be specified, therefore this:

 ~~~
 <kai@aplteam.com>